 Many people, particularly academics, doubt that investment managers can beat index funds.
 They believe in the Efficient Markets Hypothesis (EMH).
-We agree that most managers do not beat index funds, but do not believe the EMH.
+We agree that most managers do not beat index funds, but do agree with EMH.
 Why?
-Because we believe that valuation matters and we aim to buy undervalued assets.
+Because we know that valuation matters and we aim to buy undervalued assets.

 Never buy expensive markets